thenbrent/paypal-digital-goods/README.md

 The library can be used to create both one off purchases and recurring payments (subscriptions).

-To see the library in action, visit my
+To see the library in action, visit my [PayPal Digital Goods Demo](http://paypal.brentshepherd.com/)

 ## Why Use a Class